 A proposed bulkwater supply system is proposed at Kamieskroon.
 The Kamiesberg Municipality faces numerous challenges in terms of sustainable provision of water which puts significant pressure on the limited available water resources.
-Kamieskroon currently has only one borehole that is operational.
-Two additional boreholes need to be drilled for the town Kamieskroon and equipped.
+Paulshoek currently has only one borehole that is operational.
+One additional borehole was drilled whereby the quality is not adequate for human consumption.